On the Classification of Schubert Varieties in Partial Flag Varieties: Classification of Schubert Surfaces

 \section{Classification of Schubert Surfaces}

-To illustrate our context, we provide several examples of Schubert varieties.
+We provide several examples of Schubert varieties to illustrate our context.
 We will use $s_i$ to denote the simple reflection corresponding to the $i$-th row or column of the Cartan matrix.

 \begin{example} Considering the three Schubert varieties